 Parking Violations and Fines

-Violators of the above items are subject to fines.
+Violators of the above bulleted items are subject to fines.
 Violators of these regulations are notified of the violation by the issuance of a parking ticket, which indicates the date, approximate time, locality and nature of violations.
 Tickets may be served by attaching or affixing a copy to the vehicle allegedly violating any of the parking regulations.

 A $20 fine will be assessed for each violation.
 If paid within 24 hours from the time a ticket is issued, excluding weekends and holidays, the fine will be reduced to $10 per violation.
-The fine for parking in a handicapped space without a valid Washington State placard or license plate is $50.
+The fine for parking in a handicapped space without a valid State of Washington placard or license plate is $50.
 Fines are to be paid at the cashier’s office located in Wenatchi Hall.

 Parking fines are considered financial obligation to the college, and grades and other official records will not be released until all such obligations have been met.
 Such unpaid obligations will also result in prohibiting an individual from enrolling in future classes offered by the college.